MVP is back for more!

 Risks of Compressor Stations

-Pollution and Health Risks: Most compressor stations burn methane gas to run, releasing harmful pollutants such as:
+• Air Pollution and Health Risks: Most compressor stations burn methane gas to run, releasing harmful air pollutants.
+MVP’s application to the Virginia DEQ and updated emission calculations state that the proposed Swann Compressor Station would emit:

 These pollutants are linked to asthma, chronic bronchitis, heart disease, cancer, and shorter life expectancy.